richardgatarski/GETlivecap/README.md

 The server constantly updates the caption based on an incoming text flow created by captioners.
 Captioners can be humans (compare [CART](https://en.wikipedia.org/wiki/Communication_access_real-time_translation) or [STTR](https://en.wikipedia.org/wiki/Speech-to-text_reporter)) or Automatic Speech Recognition applications (compare [ASR](https://en.wikipedia.org/wiki/Speech_recognition)).

 It is beyond the GETlivecap standard to specify how the captioners hear the live event and how the real-time text is created.
 The most simple method might be that the captioners are at the event venue and uses a QWERTY keyboard to send text to the server.

+A captions server may use GET parameters in the query string to control various functionality, although that is not specified by GETlivecap.
+Such parameters could for example be settings for user and event specifications, response type (RSS or XML), number of lines, line length, scrolling captions, etc.
 ## The live streaming production
 The live streaming production is assumed to use applications like [vMix](https://www.vmix.com/), [Tricaster](https://www.newtek.com/tricaster/), [OBS](https://obsproject.com/sv), [Wirecast](https://www.telestream.net/wirecast/), [VidBlasterX](https://www.vidblasterx.com/), [Livestream producer](https://livestream.com/producer), etc. to stream its output live on the web.